Call Today

 1. Find the end of the spline in the spline channel.
 The spline should start and stop in roughly the same area.
 Use the small headed tool to dig the end of the spline out of the channel and work the entire length of the spline out of the channel.
 Note: Over time the spline can dry rot so take your time as you remove it.

 2. Remove the damaged screen and clean the channel out.
-This can be done either by simply blowing the channel out or using a paper towel or rag.
+This can be done either by simply blowing the channel out or using a paper towel, rag or small brush.

-3. Roll the replacement screen over the frame and cut it using the scissors so that there is approximately one inch of excess on all size.
+3. Roll the replacement screen over the frame and cut it using the scissors so that there is approximately one inch of excess on all sides.

 4. Using the convex edge of the spline tool work the screen into the channel.
 Start on one edge first to get the edge lined up properly.

 5. Using the small headed tool, push an inch or two of the spline into the channel.
-(I suggest starting on the long side of the screen to keep the screen as square as possible)
+(Starting on the long side of the screen helps keep the screen as square as possible.)

 6. Once the spline is started, use the concaved edge of the spline tool to work the spline into the channel along the first side.
 Take your time to make sure you keep the screen as straight as possible.
-Make sure not to pull the spline as you work it into the groove because even though it makes it easier to insert the spline in the channel it will later retract leaving a gap in the channel.
+Make sure not to pull the spline as you work it into the groove because even though it makes it easier to insert the spline into the channel, it will later retract and leave a gap in the channel.

 7. As you reach the corner, use the convex edge of the spline tool to work the screen into the next side.